flynx/photobook/README.md

 ## Notes

-- The main refetence is inline with the source [photobook.cls](./photobook.cls) thus it is both human-readable next to the code it documents and is used to build the `photobook.pdf`.
+- The main reference is maintained inline with the source [photobook.cls](./photobook.cls) thus it is both human-readable next to the code it documents and is used to build the `photobook.pdf`.
   Extracting the documentation source (`photobook*.tex`) is done